sig-gis/SEPAL-CEO/docs_OpenMRV/SEPALClassification.rst

 4. Frequently Asked Questions (FAQs)
 -------------------------------------

+**My classification results are poor.
+What can I do to improve them?**

+In SEPAL, there are multiple things you can do to improve your classification results.
+First, try collecing more trianing data points for each class.
+These should capture the variability within each class and cover the different areas of the study area.
+When collecting data points, make sure that the point contains only the land cover class of interest (no plots with a mixture of your land cover categories).
+Second, you can try different classifiers available in SEPAL, including classification and regression trees (CART), Naive Bayes, support vector machine (SVM), minimum distance, and decision trees (requires a CSV).
+These options are located under the **CLS** tab.

 5. References
 --------------

 The workflow in this tutorial has been adapted from material developed by Dr. Pontus Olofsson, Christopher E. Holden, and Eric L. Bullock at the Boston Education in Earth Observation Data Analysis in the Department of Earth & Environment, Boston University.

+Additional information

 =======================